By Ben Hayward | Spanish Football Writer

 It was an unusual weekend.
 On the back of the World Cup draw on Friday, Barcelona took to the field to face Cartagena in the Copa de Rey, with Real Madrid in action at Olimpic de Xativa the following night.
 Different priorities, different outcomes - but plenty to ponder for the two teams after their respective cup clashes.

-There were positives and negatives for both teams overall and here's a look at what the big two will have learned from their respective Copa clashes this weekend.
+There were positives and negatives for both teams overall; here is a look at what the big two will have learned from their respective Copa clashes.

 |ANCELOTTI'S DEFENCE IS IMPROVING